Whether you’re brewing an idea or have a concrete company idea, these are 10 must-follow steps if you’re looking to start a small business in PA.

 Document your findings on a spreadsheet.
 Make a note of anything that stands out to you.
 Stay inspired and motivated to overcome any potential weaknesses you discover.

-The Small Business Development Center Network offers comprehensive guides and research reports to the idea and industry-specific businesses.
+The Small Business Development Center Network offers comprehensive guides and research reports and industry-specific businesses.
 View trends, data, and other related information to help you on your market research journey.

 2. Write a Business Plan